 At non-controlled aerodromes where MULTICOM 126.7MHz is not the CTAF, or non‑controlled aerodromes that have an associated navaid, an entry ‘CTAF’ followed by the designated frequency, is annotated in a box associated with the location.
 Radio carriage is required at all non-controlled aerodromes which are identified in the ERSA as being certified, registered or military.
 ERSA should always be consulted as part of the pre-flight planning process before operating at non-controlled aerodromes.

 Broadcast areas AIP GEN 3.2

 Broadcast areas are defined airspace volumes in Class G airspace for which a discrete frequency (CTAF) has been allocated.
-All operations, including those at aerodromes (charted and uncharted) and landing sites within this area shalluse this CTAF as the broadcast frequency.
+All operations, including those at aerodromes (charted and uncharted) and landing sites within this area shall use this CTAF as the broadcast frequency.
 Broadcast Areas are depicted on charts by a dotted dark green line and a label stating ‘for operations in this area SFC -<altitude> use CTAF <frequency>’.
-The default vertical limit of a Broadcast Area is 5,000 ft AMSL.
+The vertical boundaries of a Broadcast Area are: